Hidden partition / true hidden partition

 The CRC checksums in the GPT table are recomputed and updated when an attribute value changes.

-Boot-US supports the hiding of GPT partitions only for the typ Microsoft basic data.
+Boot-US supports the hiding of GPT partitions only for the type Microsoft basic data and the file systems

 True hidden partition: